4n3m4i1/Verilog_Utilities/Testbench_Utilities/Serial_Testbench_Autogen/README.md

 - `w` Data Width in bits for external file data source
     - Valid: 8 (default), 16, 24, 32
+    - This must precede `-D` in the command line if greater than an 8 bit data width is desired

 - `-D` Data from some file to be serialized
     - Should be hex values seperated by a newline